agarwalshashankjan/albumListApp/README.md

 # Albums list using React.js

+## My site is live at https://agarwalshashankjan.github.io/albumListApp/

+`Last deployed by @agarwalshashankjan agarwalshashankjan`

 **Overview :** A React app for rendering and performing CRUD on jsonplaceholder's album resource.

 ## Tech Stack